UTSASRG/multithreadingtests/mysql/README.md

 8. Scripted Test
   - run the "mysqltest.py" script if you need a time sensetive test from a single server.
   - this script will start the server, run the test from step 6, and then immediatley shut down the server when the test completes.
-  - make sure the "test" table is already prepared before running this script
+  - make sure the "sbtest" table is already prepared before running this script